 Nowadays, graphic design is a fast-growing industry and an integral element of every business marketing strategy.
 Graphic designers usually use different visual assets, including photography, original graphics, GIFs, memes, infographics, videos, and presentations.
 Videos are not the most frequent designers’ choice, but they allow them to produce unique content.
-Now, I will try to give some best video editing tips in my opinion.
+Here are some best video editing tips for you.

 Taking and searching for the appropriate footage is one side of the problem: the next stage is the editing process.
 Graphic designers should not only cut fragments to make a video clip.
 Your goal is to make an engaging story.